Robert Wood Johnson founded Johnson & Johnson in 1886 with his two brothers.

 Burke left an enduring legacy when retiring in 1989 after modernizing J&J’s operations and values for sustained success.
 His 13 years of transformative change were credited with saving J&J from stagnation and preparing it to prosper for coming decades.

-When Ralph Larsen succeeded the legendary James Burke in 1989, he faced the daunting task of following the CEO credited with saving and transforming Johnson & Johnson.
+When Ralph Larsen became the new CEO, he faced the daunting task of following the CEO credited with saving Johnson & Johnson.

 While lacking his predecessor's charismatic public profile, Larsen provided essential leadership continuity.